 Windows are an essential part of building renovation, replacing an old window with a new PVC double or triple-glazed window is the single most cost-effective energy renovation measure for buildings.
 Replacing an old window from the 1980s with a new PVC window can increase energy savings up to 70-75%.
 Thus, window replacement could easily save more than 15% of the whole heating needs of the existing European building stock.

 Increasing the renovation rate of buildings from 1.2% to 2 % per year will mean that many windows will be replaced.
 Today there are around 650 million PVC windows installed across Europe.
-With the increased renovation rate expected, millions of PVC windows will be available for recycling per year.
-If the use of lead-containing recyclate is forbidden, these windows will go to landfills.
+With the increased renovation rate expected, millions of PVC windows will be available for recycling per year, offering a valuable and sustainable raw material for new windows.